Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Fingerprint propagation

-In Figure \ref{fig:mixing_prop} \textbf{[c]}, we use the 7-way classifier to classify the sequences generated by the LLM trained on the 4 domains, to verify if the classifier correctly refrains from assigning sequences to the 3 excluded domains: Arxiv, C4, and SE.
+In Figure \ref{fig:mixing_prop} \textbf{[c]}, we use the seven-way classifier to classify the sequences generated by the LLM trained on the four sources, to verify if the classifier correctly refrains from assigning sequences to the 3 excluded sources: Arxiv, C4, and SE.
 Almost no sequences were classified as Arxiv or SE, confirming that the LLM has not been trained on any of them.
 As observed previously, a discrepancy appears with some CC sequences misclassified as C4.